Flexible Imputation of Incomplete Network Data: Theory for Imputation

 \begin{example}[Continued] When each individual belongs to one of $G$ groups, $g\in\{1, \ldots, G\}$, Assumption~\ref{assumption:informativeness} is guaranteed as long as there is heterogeneity across different groups, that is, no two groups share identical linking patterns.
-A formal illustration and the proof are provided in Lemma~\ref{lemma:SBM_informativeness} in the Appendix.
+A formal illustration is provided in Lemma~\ref{lemma:SBM_informativeness} and the proof is provided in Appendix~\ref{appendix:supplementary}.
 When the graphon $f$ takes a more general low-rank form, the informativeness condition still holds under similarly mild assumptions.
 We refer the reader to the discussions in \citet{feng2023optimal} and \citet{deaner2025inferring} for further details. \end{example}

-\begin{example}[Continued] In Example~\ref{example:graham}, the latent type $\zeta$ may lie on a continuous support, and the graphon $f$ is not necessarily low rank.
-Therefore, verifying Assumption~\ref{assumption:informativeness} in this setting is generally challenging.
+\begin{example}[Continued] In Example~\ref{example:graham}, the latent type $\zeta$ may be continuously distributed, and the graphon $f$ is not necessarily low rank.
+Verifying Assumption~\ref{assumption:informativeness} in this setting is generally challenging.
 Nevertheless, we show that the informativeness assumption holds in the following model which serves as a benchmark in empirical applications.
-Specifically, Assumption~\ref{assumption:informativeness} holds when (i) $U_{ij}$ in~\eqref{eq:transfer_degree_heterogeneity} follows a Type-I extreme value distribution, and (ii) the model allows for degree heterogeneity and homophily effects on both observable and unobservable characteristics, where homophily can be captured by either absolute or quadratic distance.
+Specifically, Assumption~\ref{assumption:informativeness} holds when (i) $U_{ij}$ in~\eqref{eq:transfer_degree_heterogeneity} follows a standard logistic distribution or normal distribution, and (ii) the model allows for degree heterogeneity and quadratic-distance homophily effects on both observable and unobservable characteristics (see Lemma~\ref{lemma:verification_sigle_index_quadratic} and Corollary~\ref{corollary:logit_informativeness} in Appendix~\ref{appendix:extra_informativeness}).
 This finding implies that the informativeness assumption is empirically plausible and unlikely to impose restrictive constraints in applied network analysis.
-A formal illustration and the proof are provided in Lemma~\ref{lemma:logit_informativeness} in the Appendix. \end{example}
+By contrast, we also show that under absolute-distance homophily, Assumption~\ref{assumption:informativeness} may fail in multidimensional settings (see Lemma~\ref{lemma:verification_absolute_logit} and Lemma~\ref{lemma:verification_impossible} in Appendix~\ref{appendix:extra_informativeness}). \end{example}